 Jan.
 2018: Members of the Syrian parliament met with Iranian Foreign Minister Zarif and Senior Aide Ali Akbar Velayati in Tehran.
 Syrian Parliament Speaker Hamoudeh Sabbegh expressed his gratitude for Iranian support and indicated that Iran should play a large role in Syrian reconstruction.
 "Iran supported Syria in the most difficult and darkest days.
 This assistance and relations should continue in all fields and the reconstruction process should proceed in a way that Iran will be one of the main partners for the reconstruction of Syria," Sabbagh said.

 Feb.
 2018: Israel shot down an Iranian drone that launched from Syria and flew into Israeli airspace, according to Israeli Defense Forces.
-Eight Israeli jets attacked Iranian targets in Syria about an hour later, one of which was hit by Syrian missiles.
+Eight Israeli jets attacked Iranian targets in Syria about an hour later.
 One was hit by Syrian missiles, forcing the pilot and navigator to eject.

 March 2018: Foreign Ministers Javad Zarif, Sergei Lavrov and Mevlut Cavusoglu met in Astana, Kazakhstan to discuss the April summit involving the leaders of Iran, Russia and Turkey.
 In a join statement, the foreign ministers "reaffirmed their strong and continued commitment to the sovereignty and independence, unity and territorial integrity of the Syrian Arab Republic."